 The Centre for Sustainable Business Practices (CSBP) aims to encourage, facilitate, capture and promote research and consultancy into business sustainability.
-In this context sustainability is being defined as “an ultimate objective of maintaining indefinitely the viability of our economies, the societies in which they exist and the physical environment on which they all depend.”
-(Jenkins, 2009 p.21).
-The impact of sustainability is being felt across all business activities and is a consideration with any stakeholder relationship whether it is adopting a corporate social responsibility approach with customers, defining environmental regulations with suppliers or exploring ways to protect shareholders.
+The impact of sustainability is being felt across all business activities.
+It is a consideration with any stakeholder relationship, whether adopting a corporate social responsibility approach with customers, defining environmental regulations with suppliers or exploring ways to protect shareholders.
 The intended impact of this centre also links closely with the University’s Social Impact agenda, particularly Challenge 4: Make Northamptonshire the best county in the UK to start, build and run a business.

 This Centre creates an interdisciplinary platform for research activity across the Faculty of Business and Law through the development of four research groups within the Centre.
-In addition to this, it facilitates co-operation with colleagues across the University and with external partners with the goal of producing valuable research with demonstrable impact.
+In addition to this, CSBP work closely with colleagues across the University and with external partners to produce valuable research with demonstrable impact.

 Areas of interest

 The Centre for Sustainable Business Practices has a wide range of research interests.
-Four main themes have been identified and utilised to create four research groups within the Centre.
+Four main themes have been used to create four research groups within the Centre.
 Below are only some selected topics currently under study with these groups: